UAL-RE/LD-Cool-P/README.md

 Since the configuration settings will continue to evolve, we refer users to the documented information provided.

-In the forthcoming v0.12.0 release, these configurations are read in through the `config` sub-package.
+These configurations are read in through the `config` sub-package.
+All scripts have a `--config` option to specify which `config` file is used.
+This is used throughout.
-Any LD-Cool-P code that requires pre-configuration will utilize the `config` sub-package.

 ### Testing Installation